octoenergy/tentaclio/README.md

 * `sftp://path/to/file`
 * `http://host.com/path/to/resource`
 * `https://host.com/path/to/resource`
-* `postgresql://host/database::table` will allow to write from a csv format into a database with the same column names (note that the table goes after `::` :warning:).
+* `postgresql://host/database::table` will allow you to write from a csv format into a database with the same column names (note that the table goes after `::` :warning:).

 You can add the credentials for any of the urls in order to access protected resources.